Yuanjing-Wei/INSTRUCTSCORE_Blog/InstructScore blog.md

 <p align="center"><img src="./table5.png" alt="table5"/></p>

 It also surpassed all unsupervised metrics in all domains except GPT-3.5 and GPT-4 baselines in the Chat domain.
-However, in the News domain, its performance was less effective compared to SOTA metrics like COMET22 and Metric-XXL.
-This gap can be attributed to the supervised data distribution in these models, specifically tailored for the News domain.
+However, in the News domain, its performance lagged behind SOTA metrics like COMET22 and Metric-XXL, likely due to these models' specialized training on supervised data tailored for news content. <!--This gap can be attributed to the supervised data distribution in these models, specifically tailored for the News domain. -->

 <p align="center"><img src="./figure3.png" alt="figure3"/></p>

-Moreover, it outperformed all unsupervised learned metrics and even exceeded BLEURT in three out of five dimensions.
+Furthermore, INSTRUCTSCORE outperformed all unsupervised learned metrics and even besting BLEURT in three out of five dimensions.
 This highlights its capability for nuanced, multi-dimensional evaluation of NLG tasks.

 <p align="center"><img src="./figure4.png" alt="figure4"/></p>